NREL/EnergyPlus/design/FY2019/Heat Emissions from Buildings to Ambient.md

 And the latent parts are determined by taking the difference between the total and sensible rate.

 The air exchange with outdoor is represented with an _OutdoorAir:Mixer_ object in the  _AirLoopHVAC:OutdoorAirSystem_ object.
+We aggregate and report this part by each 　_Controller:OutdoorAir_ object.

 **4. Heat rejection from HVAC system equipment**